The Starbucks menu is expansive and often confusing for those who have never been there.

 These Starbucks drinks are original, so you probably won’t find them elsewhere.
 The vibrant colors and interesting flavors make these drinks very popular.

-These drinks are an excellent choice for when it’s warm outside, and you need some refreshments.
+These drinks are an excellent choice when it’s warm outside and you need some refreshments.

 The cold drinks available at Starbucks include: